la2050/archive/_projects/2015/making-california-friendly-plants-mainstream-to-drought-proof-southern-california.md

   change-makers: kids.
 project_image: 'https://img.youtube.com/vi/mvOTPkbwJJU/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/mvOTPkbwJJU'
-'In one to three sentences, please describe your proposal.': >- This transformative public education campaign will make California friendly plants hotter than pokemon circa 1995.
-How?
-We're going to take existing water community efforts to the next level with pioneering data science and unleash some cool new creative videos and books to convert the best
-  change-makers: kids.
 Where will you be working?:
   - Across the Southern California region
 How do you plan to use these resources to make change?: